ololiuhqui/magnolia-free-hugo-theme/readme.md

 2. Create a new site: `hugo new site <sitename>`.
 3. Clone the theme repo as a submodule into your new site:`git init && git submodule add --depth=1 https://github.com/ololiuhqui/magnolia-free-hugo-theme themes/Magnolia`.
 4. Copy the content from "examplesite" to your site, from the root of your new website folder: `cp -rv themes/Magnolia/exampleSite/* ./`
+5. Delete your default `config.toml` from the root folder of your site; the new configurations will be found in `config/_default`.
+The main configuration file is `config/_default/config.toml`, but most variables are overwritten or defined by the individual language configuration files (eg. `config/_default/languages/.en.toml`)
-5. See the website preview with `hugo serve -D`
+6. See the website preview with `hugo serve -D`

 ## How to update ♻